 She has been an advocate for clean energy and sustainability in the Lehigh Valley, while working as a Solar Energy Consultant.
 Tara helped stop the expansion of the PennEast Pipeline to protect not only our local ecology but the rights of property owners.
 A lover of education and free thinking, Tara has taught Philosophy at Northampton Community College, Lehigh County Community College and Lehigh University.

 Tara is the Chair of the Energy, Environment and Land Use Committee in Northampton County and a member of the the committee of the same name at the County Commissioners Association of Pennsylvania.
-In 2018, she formed the Industrial Hemp Ad Hoc Committee for Industrial Hemp to explore the economic development potential of the emerging crop and identify areas necessitating government support for farmers and industrial hemp business entrepreneurs.
-She has served on the Economic Development, Human Services, and Personnel Committees as well as liaison to the Solid Waste Advisory Council, the Parks, Recreations and Open Space Advisory Council, the Penn State Ag Extension Advisory Council and Farmland Preservation Board.
-Tara is a voting member of the Lehigh Northampton Airport Authority Board and the Conservation Districts Board as well as in addition to being a member ex-officio of the Wildlands' Conservancy.
+In 2018, she formed the Ad Hoc Committee for Industrial Hemp to explore the economic development potential of the emerging crop and identify areas necessitating government support for farmers and industrial hemp business entrepreneurs.
+A leader in environmental protection, she has served on the Economic Development, Human Services, and Personnel Committees as well as liaison to the Solid Waste Advisory Council, the Parks, Recreations and Open Space Advisory Board, the Penn State Ag Extension Advisory Council and Farmland Preservation Board.
+Tara is a voting member of the Lehigh Northampton Airport Authority Board and the Conservation Districts Board in addition to being a member ex-officio of the Wildlands' Conservancy.

 Zrinski attended Drew University where she majored in Philosophy and English.
 After starting her family, she attended graduate school at Moravian Theological Seminary where she earned the degree of Master of Theological Studies and Master of Pastoral Counseling.
 Before becoming an adjunct professor of Philosophy, she was the Director of Life Span Faith Development at the Unitarian Universalist Church of the Lehigh Valley.